rse/typopro/README.md

 [Font Squirrel](http://www.fontsquirrel.com/) or
 [DaFont](http://www.dafont.com/) or even on-the-fly used from font cloud services like [Google Fonts](http://www.google.com/fonts) or [Adobe Typekit](https://typekit.com/).
-The purpose of TypoPRO is just
+The purpose of **TypoPRO** is just
-different: TypoPRO provides an offline solution and and it intentionally is an opinionated pre-selection of fonts.
+different: it provides an offline solution and and it intentionally is an opinionated pre-selection of fonts.

 Downloading